The Surgery – Uganda

 The Surgery is an International Medical Clinic established in the 1940’s and is based on the General Practice model as followed by Britain, Canada and many other European countries.
-This 24-hour medical facility includes an ambulance service, emergency department, in-patient care, laboratory services, prenatal and obstetrical services, immunization, comprehensive HIV care, and family medicine.
+This 24-hour medical facility includes an ambulance service, emergency department, limited in-patient care, laboratory services, immunization, pediatrics, and family medicine.

-The Surgery routinely provides care for a wide range of emergencies, including major trauma, renal colic, myocardial infarction, severe malaria, meningitis, appendicitis, intestinal obstruction, hemorrhage, ectopic pregnancies, severe respiratory infections, HIV multiple organ disease, and acute asthma.
+The Surgery routinely provides care for a wide range of emergencies, including trauma, renal colic, myocardial infarction, severe malaria, meningitis, appendicitis, intestinal obstruction, severe respiratory infections, HIV multiple organ disease, and acute asthma.
+Comprehensive outpatient care is also provided, where schistosomiasis, amoebas, giardiasis, and malaria are commonly managed.
 Minor surgical procedures are performed at The Surgery, and major cases are referred to appropriate medical centers.

 Healthcare Profession Staff